jteng2/CSE-403-RecipeCart/api_routes.md

 }
 ```
 ### Response
 A 201 (Created) status code will be returned if the recipe was successfully created.
-The response will contain the unique recipe name assigned to the recipe.
+The response will contain the unique recipe name assigned to the recipe (`assignedName`).
 A 400 (Bad request) status code will be returned if the recipe data is invalid.
 Recipe data is invalid if any of the following are true:
-* The `presentationName`, `authorUserName`, `jwtToken`, or `recipe` is missing or null.
+* The `presentationName`, `authorUsername`, `encryptedJwtToken`, or `recipe` is missing or null.
 * A `name` is specified, but there already exists a recipe with the same `name`.
+* Any of the `directions` elements are null.
-* Any of the tag names don't correspond to existing tags.
+* Any of the `tags` elements are null or don't correspond to existing tags.
-* Any of the ingredient names don't correspond to existing ingredients.
+* Any of the `requiredIngredients` keys are null or don't correspond to existing ingredients.
+* Any of the `requiredIngredients` values are null.
+* The `authorUsername` doesn't correspond to an existing user.

-A 403 (Forbidden) status code will be returned if the `jwtToken` is invalid.
+Note: the fields `directions`, `tags`, and `requiredIngredients` can be null themselves; they just can't have null elements.
+A 401 (Unauthorized) status code will be returned if the JWT token from `encryptedJwtToken` is invalid.
+The response will also contain a message with some details about what happened when handling the request (i.e. what error occurred if any, etc.)
 ### Example response
 ```
-HTTP/1.1 200 OK
+HTTP/1.1 201 Created
 ...
 Content-type: application/json
 ...

-{"name": "tasty_cheese_omelette2"}
+{
+    "message": "Recipe creation successful",
+    "assignedName": "tasty_cheese_omelette2"
+}
 ```